 Falls from height can have a devastating impact on the victim and their families.
 Even a fall from a relatively low level can cause long lasting injuries.
 A serious injury may force you to change jobs or stop working altogether which means a loss of earnings .

-All work at height is covered by strict rules covered in the Work at Height Regulations 2005 which include provisions to ensure:
+All work at height is covered by strict rules set out in the Work at Height Regulations 2005 which seeks to ensure:

 - all work at height is properly planned and organised

 - the workers involved are properly trained and competent

 - the risks have been assessed and appropriate equipment is chosen and used